Bira/octopus-carnival/_drafts/wir-mm3-4e-weaver.md

 Once per encounter, when the weaver takes damage, it can use **Defensive Jaunt** as a reaction, becoming invisible and teleporting 20 squares.

+The spell weaver's minor action attacks deal about half the damage you would expect from the MM3 formula, but the addition of Chilling Echo brings them back up to their expected potential.
+Don't forget to use it!

 ### Battleweaver